kabousvlieg/octopress/source/do-178-preview/index.markdown

   </tr>
   <tr>
 	<td colspan="3">
-	<div id="SVP_flip">&#8220;The Software Verification Plan is a description of the verification procedures to satisfy the software verification process objectives.
+	<div id="SVP_flip">"The Software Verification Plan is a description of the verification procedures to satisfy the software verification process objectives.
 	</div>
 	</td>
   </tr>